 • Malaysian maple

-In the rainforest, they are widespread, which feed on caught insects and small animals.
-Among them, it should be noted nepentes (Pitcher Plants), sundew, oilwort, pemphigus.
-By the way, plants of the lower level, with their bright flowering, attract insects for pollination, since there is practically no wind in these layers.
+They are widespread in the tropical rain forest and feed on captured insects and small animals.
+Among them, Nepenthes (Pitcher Plants), sundew, butterwort, and bladderwort should be noted.
+By the way, the plants of the lower level with their bright flowering attract insects for pollination, since in these layers there is practically no wind.

-Valuable crops are grown in the places of clearing of tropical forests:
+Valuable crops are grown in places where tropical forests are cleared:

 • mango;